 What's in a name?
 Sweetness, flavor and refreshment!
 Travelers to Pennsylvania and residents alike are familiar with some of the state’s iconic ice cream shops, but there is more to discover and enjoy this summer as the temperatures rise.
-Check out some of Pennsylvania’s best ice cream shops that boast memorable names and can’t-miss experiences, and be sure to pay a visit to your longstanding favorites, too.
+Support some of Pennsylvania’s best ice cream shops that boast memorable names and can’t-miss experiences and be sure to pay a visit to your longstanding favorites, too.
 Remember to call ahead to for revised hours!

 Need help finding Petrucci's Ice Cream in King of Prussia?
 Keep your eyes peeled for the giant wooden chicken by the roadside.
 Their frosty desserts (ice cream, gelati, and water ice in numerous flavors and combinations) are perfect for cooling down on a hot summer night — as are the frozen, chocolate-covered bananas.